pkucnc/qemu_blog/machine.md

+---
+layout: default
+title: 01 Create a new machine
+---

 # A deep dive into QEMU: a new machine

 In this post, we will see how to create a new machine.
 Opportunity is